Sublease Agreements – By State

 Decide how long you would like to sublet the property to your sub-tenant.
 This is known as the “term” of the sublease.

-A subtenant does not necessarily need to sublet the rental property for the same time as the original tenant’s lease.
+A sub-tenant does not necessarily need to sublet the rental property for the same time as the original tenant’s lease.
 For instance, the sublease agreement could be month-to-month or for a fixed term.

-Step 4 – Explain the Details of the Original Lease
+Step 6 – Reference the Original Lease

 For example, if pets are allowed on the premises or smoking is prohibited in the rental unit, include this information in the document.
-A general statement explaining that the sublease and sub-tenants must comply with the original lease is also sufficient.
+A general statement explaining that the sublessee and sub-tenants must comply with the original lease is also sufficient.

-Step 5 – Determine the Rent Amount
+Step 7 – Record the Rent Amount

 Sublease Agreement Sample